AOSPK/aospk.github.io/pages/how-tos/submitting_to_gerrit.md

 ## Initial setup

-If you haven't yet successfully downloaded the source and generated a build of LineageOS, make sure you are familiar with those steps.
+If you haven't yet successfully downloaded the source and generated a build of Kraken, make sure you are familiar with those steps.
 Information on doing a build is available in the build guide for [your device]({{ "devices/" | relative_url }}).

-Setup an account on [Gerrit](https://review.lineageos.org), sign the [Contributor Agreement](https://review.lineageos.org/#/settings/agreements) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.
+Setup an account on [Gerrit](https://gerrit.aospk.org) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.

-{% include alerts/important.html content="Gerrit ensures users have completed a valid Contributor Agreement prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent." %}

 Now make sure your local git username matches with your Gerrit username:

 ```
 git config --global user.email 'you@yourDomain.com'
-git config --global review.review.lineageos.org.username "gerritUsername"
+git config --global review.gerrit.aospk.org.username "gerritUsername"
 ```

 {% include alerts/note.html content="Your Gerrit username is case-sensitive." %}